New Orleans Saints Head Coach Sean Payton Tests Positive For Coronavirus, First In The NFL

 Sean Payton has tested positive for coronavirus.
-On Thursday, March 19, Payton spoke to ESPN about his diagnosis.
-Payton told the outlet that he started not feeling well last Sunday and got tested for coronavirus the very next day.
+On Thursday, March 19, Payton spoke to ESPN about his diagnosis, telling the outlet that he started not feeling well last Sunday and got tested for coronavirus the very next day.
 He received his results this afternoon.
 While he does feel tired, Payton considers himself “lucky” because he does not have “serious side effects.”
 He told ESPN that he does not have a fever nor a cough.

 “This is not just about social distancing.
 It’s shutting down here for a week to two weeks.
 If people understand the curve, and understand the bump, we can easily work together as a country to reduce it.
 Take a minute to understand what the experts are saying.
 It’s not complicated to do what they’re asking of us.
 Just that type of small investment by every one of us will have a dramatic impact.
 I was fortunate to be in the minority, without the serious side effects that some have.
 I’m lucky.
 Younger people feel like they can handle this, but they can be a carrier to someone who can’t handle it.
 So we all need to do our part.
 It’s important for every one of us to do our part,” Payton told the outlet.